-The third conclusion is that, despite these constraints, SPORE research projects have been successful in reaching a "human endpoint" as defined by the SPORE Guidelines (i.e., performance of a clinical trial or human observational study or use of human specimens).
-Based on the SPORE clinical trial data discussed in Chapter 4 of this report and the information on observational studies and use of biospecimens discussed in

-Chapter 5, 93% of the 273 research projects originally proposed by the 55 SPORE awards reached a "human endpoint" during the five-year funding period.
-The 20 projects that did not reach such an endpoint were distributed over 16 different awards, although 1 award had 3 such projects and 3 additional awards had 2 each.
-It is of interest that of these 20 projects, 6 were terminated under the flexibility option, 3 of which were in the award with 3 original projects that did not reach a human endpoint" original projects.
+The third conclusion is that, despite these constraints, SPORE research projects have been successful in reaching a "human endpoint" (i.e., performance of a clinical trial or human observational study or use of human specimens).2 Based on the SPORE clinical trial data discussed in Chapter 5 of this report and the information on observational studies and use of biospecimens discussed in Chapter 6, 93% of the 273 research projects originally proposed by the 55 SPORE awards reached a "human endpoint" during the 5-year funding period.
+The 19 projects that did not reach such an endpoint3 were distributed over 14 different awards, although 1 award had 3 such projects and 3 additional awards had 2 each.
+It is of interest that of these 19 projects, 9 were terminated under the flexibility option.
 This demonstrates that achievement of a human endpoint by SPORE research projects is potentially higher than 93% and that the flexibility option is exercised when projects are not progressing.